 The city has no specific “gay district” — folks live, work and play in virtually every neighborhood, although the West End (sometimes referred to as the “Pink Triangle”), Old Town, North Portland, Hawthorne/Belmont and the Central Eastside have a particularly pronounced LGBTQ presence.

-It’s no surprise that you’ll find a diverse and vibrant queer-nightlife scene, including more than a dozen gay bars and dance clubs (Stag, Scandals, Crush Bar, CC Slaughters, Eagle Portland and Embers Avenue are among the favorites), many monthly dance events (Blow Pony, Lez Do It, Bridge Club and CAKE, just to name a few) and a slew of queer-friendly venues that draw mixed crowds.
+It’s no surprise that you’ll find a diverse and vibrant queer-nightlife scene, including nearly a dozen gay bars and dance clubs (Stag, Scandals, Crush Bar, CC Slaughters and Eagle Portland are among the favorites), many monthly dance events (Slay, Lez Do It, Bridge Club and CAKE, just to name a few) and a slew of queer-friendly venues that draw mixed crowds.
 The city is even home to the oldest drag revue on the West Coast, named for America’s oldest and longest-performing drag queen: Darcelle XV Showplace.
 (Editor’s note: Walter Cole, Portland’s iconic drag queen known as Darcelle, died on March 23, 2023 of natural causes at age 92.)

-The city is also home to dozens of businesses owned or heavily staffed by members of the LGBTQ community, from spots like tomboy-chic clothier Wildfang, trans-owned Portland Bicycle Studio, men’s underwear shop UnderU4Men, confectioner Donut Byte Labs and urban winemaking operation Hip Chicks Do Wine to numerous restaurants, including Irving Street Kitchen, Saucebox, Little T Baker and Departure.
+The city is also home to dozens of businesses owned or heavily staffed by members of the LGBTQ community, from spots like tomboy-chic clothier Wildfang and urban winemaking operation Hip Chicks Do Wine to numerous restaurants, including Irving Street Kitchen, Saucebox, Little T Baker and Departure.